Snow Park is something new in Israel. 2018 is the first year it was opened, and it will remain open until the end of the summer vacation.

 Summary

 We spent two hours at the Snow Park, and we enjoyed it.
 It was a fun experience.
 But, if I had to buy tickets at full prices, then I would expect much more.
-At 110 NIS per person, you can go to attraction like luna park or Superland, which offer (for most people) more value.
-Thus, if you find cheap tickets then go for it.
+At 110 NIS per person, you can go to attractions like luna park or Superland, which offer (for most people) more value.
+Therefore, if you find cheap tickets, then sure.
 You will both get an enjoyable experience and receive value for money.

 Have you visited the Snow Park At Tel Aviv Port?
 Tell us about your experience in the comments below.